 University Parking & Alternative Transportation Services

 Parking facilities are available to students, faculty, staff, and guests displaying valid University parking permits.
 Permits may be purchased online each semester.
 Parking permits are required Monday-Thursday from 7am-11pm & Friday from 7am-5pm.
-Daily and hourly permits are also available and can be purchased at parking dispensers located in select lots around campus.
+Daily and hourly permits are also available and can be purchased at parking dispensers located in multiple lots.
 See the campus map for locations of parking dispensers.

 Alternative Transportation Services